 Finely detailed map of Mexico and the Republic of Texas.

-Texas is shown in is largest "stovepipe" configuration, with the northern boundary reaching to the area near Cheyenne Wyoming, just east of the American Fur Trading Depot on the east side of Salt Lake.
+Texas is shown as a largest "stovepipe" configuration, with the northern boundary reaching to the area near Cheyenne, Wyoming, just east of the American Fur Trading Depot on the east side of Salt Lake.

-The map covers all of Upper California and shows the missions, early forts, and information contemporary to the discovery of gold.
-Several settlements and forts near Youtah and the Great Salt Lake.
+The map covers all of Upper California and shows the missions, early forts and information contemporary to the discovery of gold.
+Several settlement and forts near Youtah and the Great Salt Lake.
 New Mexico and Utah now appear in Territorial format.
 A large misshapen Texas includes extensive early details.

 The map provides a very definitive, if inaccurate configuration of the Colorado River and the Gila River.